GKephart/musical-tomatos/README.md

-I am a README file for a simple git playground.
+I am a README file for a simple git playground and VIM demo.